vintheweirdass/duckncup/README.md

-Info is on the way, docs may not ready
+this project is abandoned, im focusing on my website